zent-contrib/codemods/README.md

 - `rename-string`: Rename literal string of some props which has been renamed.

+- `rename-component`: Rename components whose name has been change.

 - `switch-boolean-props`: Switch props which is boolean type as much as possible, and rename them ( if necessary ).

 - `cannot-transform`: list the changes cannot be transformed.